 - 1 c.
 Water

 Mix together the flax seeds and water.
-Let the mixture sit for about 10-15 minutes, until the mix starts to go clumpy, but not too thick.
+Let the mixture sit for about 10-15 minutes until the mix starts to go clumpy but not too thick.
 Add in the honey and herbal supplements.
-If you are adding other seeds or grains, this would be the time to do it.
-If you feel that it’s too gloopy to stir in your supplements adequately you can add more water.
+If you add other seeds or grains, this would be the time to do it.
+If you feel it’s too gloopy to stir in your supplements adequately, add more water.

 Important Information on Portions!